1975 United Kingdom European Communities membership referendum: The campaign, funding and media support

 The government distributed pamphlets from the official Yes and No campaigns to every household in Britain, together with its own pamphlet which argued in support of EC membership.
 According to this pamphlet, "the most important (issues in the renegotiation) were FOOD and MONEY and JOBS".

 During the campaign, almost the entire mainstream national British press supported the 'Yes' campaign.
 The left-wing Morning Star was the only notable national daily to back the 'No' campaign.
 Television broadcasts were used by both campaigns, like party political broadcasts during general elections.
 They were broadcast simultaneously on all three terrestrial channels: BBC 1, BBC 2 and ITV.
 They attracted audiences of up to 20 million viewers.
 The 'Yes' campaign advertisements were thought to be much more effective, showing their speakers listening to and answering people's concerns, while the 'No' campaign's broadcasts featured speakers reading from an autocue.

 The 'Yes' campaign enjoyed much more funding, thanks to the support of many British businesses and the Confederation of British Industry.
 According to the treasurer of the 'Yes' campaign, Alistair McAlpine, "The banks and big industrial companies put in very large sums of money".
 At the time, business was "overwhelmingly pro-European", and Harold Wilson met several prominent industrialists to elicit support.
 It was common for pro-Europeans to convene across party and ideological lines with businessmen.
 John Mills, the national agent of the 'No' campaign, recalled: "We were operating on a shoe-string compared to the Rolls Royce operation on the other side".
 However, it was also the case that many civil society groups supported the 'Yes' campaign, including the National Farmers Union and some trade unions.

 Much of the 'Yes' campaign focused on the credentials of its opponents.
 According to Alistair McAlpine, "The whole thrust of our campaign was to depict the anti-Marketeers as unreliable people – dangerous people who would lead you down the wrong path ...
 It wasn't so much that it was sensible to stay in, but that anybody who proposed that we came out was off their rocker or virtually Marxist."
 Tony Benn said there had been "Half a million jobs lost in Britain and a huge increase in food prices as a direct result of our entry into the Common Market", using his position as Secretary of State for Industry as an authority.
 His claims were ridiculed by the 'Yes' campaign and ministers; the Daily Mirror labelled Benn the "Minister of Fear", and other newspapers were similarly derisive.
-Ultimately, the 'No' campaign lacked a popular centrist figure to play the public leadership role for their campaign that Jenkins and Wilson fulfilled in the 'Yes' campaign.
+Ultimately, the 'No' campaign lacked a national leader with broad appeal.